JackSuuu/Examable/README.md

    - Use the GUI to select the subject area.
    - Input your query into the search bar.
-   - The application will process the query, perform OCR on relevant documents, and display matching questions and answers.
+   - The application will process the query, perform OCR on relevant documents, and display matching questions and answers.

 ---